6:35 am 70mm 1250 ISO .8 sec @f2.8

 Soon, I was not alone as more photographers arrived and I stopped counting after 100.
 Nearly all of them I'm sure used TPE to keep me company.

-As I mentioned above, this is a must have app for anyone who wants to predict exactly where the sun or moon will be from any location in the world, at any time past, present or future.
-It works within Google maps and after a small learning curve, is easy to use.
-The desktop app is free, the iPhone, and iPad app is $8.99 and for the Android, $4.99.
-I find however that the phone apps can be difficult to navigate but that’s not the fault of TPE, but rather just the difficulty of using the small screen of a phone.
+The Photographer's Ephemeris As I mentioned above, this is a must-have app for anyone who wants to predict exactly where the sun or the moon will be at any location in the world, at any time past, present or future.
+It works within Google maps and after a small learning curve is easy to use.
+The desktop app is free, the iPhone, and an iPad app is $8.99 and for the Android, $4.99.
+I find however that the phone apps can be difficult to navigate but that's not the fault of TPE, but rather just the difficulty of using the small screen of a phone.

 Focusing, exposure and keeping your camera steady are the three biggest challenges.
 Let's take a look at each.

-Depending on your camera this may be easy – if - your camera is on single-point auto focus.
+Focusing Depending on your camera this may be easy - if - your camera is on single-point autofocus.
 If it still cannot lock focus, just use live view mode and the magnify button if you have it and manually focus.
 At 10X magnification, manual focusing is a snap.

 Last shooting tip - actually two - Shoot a lot and have fun!